Japan widens virus emergency to three more prefectures | Health

 Japan widens virus emergency to three more prefectures

-Japan is declaring a state of emergency in three more prefectures hit hard by the COVID-19 pandemic, it said on Friday, in a surprise move that reflects growing concern about the spread of the coronavirus.
+Japan has declared a state of emergency in three more prefectures hit hard by the COVID-19 pandemic, Prime Minister Yoshihide Suga said on Friday, a surprise move that reflects growing concern about the spread of the coronavirus.
 The latest declaration comes as Japan grapples with a surge of a more infectious virus strain just 10 weeks before the Tokyo Olympics are due to start on July 23.

-Hokkaido, Okayama and Hiroshima will join Tokyo, Osaka and four other prefectures on Sunday under a state of emergency until May 31, said Economy Minister Yasutoshi Nishimura, who is also in charge of virus countermeasures.
+Hokkaido, Okayama and Hiroshima will join Tokyo, Osaka and four other prefectures on Sunday under a state of emergency until May 31, Suga told a news conference, adding that this was due to a rapid increase of cases in those areas.
 With an eye on the economy, the government had originally proposed a more targeted "quasi-emergency" declaration for five additional prefectures.

-"Experts told us that a strong message had to be sent to the public, given the critical situation with the mutant strains," Nishimura told parliament, explaining the decision.
+"Experts told us that a state of emergency was needed due to the rapid spread in these areas," Suga said, adding that a stronger message had been needed.
 The less stringent measures will be widened to three prefectures as planned.

 On Friday, a Reuters poll showed the economy would grow much more slowly than previously hoped this quarter, hobbled by emergency curbs.
 Experts say medical resources are being pushed to the brink, while Japan's inoculation drive has been the slowest among advanced nations, with just 3% of the population vaccinated, according to Reuters data.

-Prime Minister Yoshihide Suga's popularity has been hit by what many see as his government's inadequate virus response.
+Suga's popularity has been hit by what many see as his government's inadequate virus response.
 A fresh poll by Jiji News put the cabinet's approval rating at 32.2%, down 4.4 points from the previous survey.
-Suga will hold a news conference at 8 p.m.
-(1100 GMT).
+OLYMPIC OPPOSITION

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)